 Ease the transition from server to client

 I am really starting to get into KnockoutJs, I find it to be one of the better frameworks for client side development.
 It is clean and easy to understand.
 Also I am still not ready to jump all into single page application (SPA) development.
-There is still a lot that the . . .
+There is . . .

 January 1st to October 1st